thiagodejesus/rust-wasm/Readme.md

       } from "../rust-calc/target/pkg-web/rust_calc.js";

       async function run() {
-        // First up we need to actually load the wasm file, so we use the
-        // default export to inform it where the wasm file is located on the
-        // server, and then we wait on the returned promise to wait for the
-        // wasm to be loaded.
-        //
-        // It may look like this: `await init('./pkg/without_a_bundler_bg.wasm');`,
-        // but there is also a handy default inside `init` function, which uses
-        // `import.meta` to locate the wasm file relatively to js file.
-        //
-        // Note that instead of a string you can also pass in any of the
-        // following things:
-        //
-        // * `WebAssembly.Module`
-        //
-        // * `ArrayBuffer`
-        //
-        // * `Response`
-        //
-        // * `Promise` which returns any of the above, e.g. `fetch("./path/to/wasm")`
-        //
-        // This gives you complete control over how the module is loaded
-        // and compiled.
-        //
-        // Also note that the promise, when resolved, yields the wasm module's
-        // exports which is the same as importing the `*_bg` module in other
-        // modes
         await init();

-        // And afterwards we can use all the functionality defined in wasm.

         console.log("1 + 2: ", sum(1, 2)); // 3
         console.log("1 - 2: ", subtract(1, 2)); // -1
         console.log("1 * 2: ", multiply(1, 2)); // 2